tdpetrou/Intro-to-SQL/README.md

-# Intro-to-SQL
+# Introduction to SQL

-# Introduction to SQL - Functions and GROUP BY
+# Functions and GROUP BY

 ## SELECT statements without FROM clauses
 It's actually possible to write a select statement without an accompanying FROM clause.
 After the **`SELECT`** statement write a comma separated list of values.
 A single row table will be returned.